nlegoff/tiny-client/README.md

 PHP-TINYPNG-API
 ===============

-This command line tool client allows you to shrink your png files using the tinypng service.
+This PHP command line tool allows you to shrink your png files using the tinypng service.

-See (http://tinypng.org/) for more informations
+See (http://tinypng.org/) for more informations.

+:warning:

-It requires at least PHP 5.3 to run
+*It requires at least PHP 5.3 to run*

 Installation
 ============